jmetz93/another-blog/README.md

-# Another-Stupid-Blog
+# Another--Blog
-Another stupid blog app that nobody will really care about.
+Another blog app that nobody will really care about.
 I made it to learn the basics of creating full-stack applications with Flask

 Done in a Python3 Dev Environment.